soarbear/Binance_triangle_arbitrage_bot/README.md

 # Description

-Proof-of-concept robot finding and trading triangle arbitrage on Binance by using recursice algorithm in python.
+Proof-of-concept robot finding and trading triangle arbitrage on Binance using recursie algorithm in python.

 It is NOT the robot making money.